bdurand/us_geo/README.md

 Includes both states and territories and the District of Columbia.

-### Designated Market Area (DMA)

-Media marketing areas of counties served by the same over the air radio and television signals.
-DMA's are not official government designations and are defined by the Nielsen Company.

 ### Combined Statistical Areas

 Groupings of adjacent CBSA's with regional ties to each other.